The benefits shown below will be eligible, up to the amount shown in the Schedule of Travel Benefits.

 - you or your dependent are admitted directly to a hospital in your province of residence, and

-- medical reports or certificates from the dispatching and receiving legally qualified physicians are submitted to Green Shield Canada Travel Assistance
+- medical reports or certificates from the dispatching and receiving legally qualified physicians are submitted to GSC Travel Assistance

-- proof of payment (including air ticket vouchers or air carrier invoices) is submitted to Green Shield Canada Travel Assistance
+- proof of payment (including air ticket vouchers or air carrier invoices) is submitted to GSC Travel Assistance

-7. If planning to travel in areas of political or civil unrest, or in areas where Foreign Affairs and International Trade Canada (DFAIT) has issued a formal travel warning regarding non-essential travel, contact Green Shield Canada Travel Assistance for pre-travel advice, as we may be unable to guarantee assistance services;
+- If planning to travel in areas of political or civil unrest, or in areas where Global Affairs Canada (GAC) has issued a formal travel warning regarding non-essential travel, contact GSC Travel Assistance for pre-travel advice, as we may be unable to guarantee assistance services;

-8. Green Shield Canada reserves the right, without notice, to suspend, curtail or limit its services in any area in the event of political or civil unrest, including rebellion, riot, military uprising, labour disturbance or strike, act of God, or refusal of authorities in a foreign country to permit Green Shield Canada to provide service.
-This includes travel in any area if at the time of booking the trip (including delay of travel), or before your departure date, Foreign Affairs and International Trade Canada (DFAIT) issued a formal travel warning advising Canadians to avoid all or non-essential travel to that specific country, region or city due to a likely or actual epidemic or pandemic, (non-essential travel will be deemed as anything other than a significant medical or family emergency, such as the death of a family member);
+- GSC reserves the right, without notice, to suspend, curtail or limit its services in any area in the event of political or civil unrest, including rebellion, riot, military uprising, labour disturbance or strike, act of God, or refusal of authorities in a foreign country to permit GSC to provide service.
+This includes travel in any area if at the time of booking the trip (including delay of travel), or before your departure date, Global Affairs Canada (GAC) issued a formal travel warning advising Canadians to avoid all or non-essential travel to that specific country, region or city due to a likely or actual epidemic or pandemic, (non-essential travel will be deemed as anything other than a significant medical or family emergency, such as the death of a family member).

-1. Any expenses incurred for the treatment related directly or indirectly to a pre-existing or pre-diagnosed medical condition that, at the time of your departure from your province of residence, was not completely stable (in the opinion of GSC Assistance Medical Team) and where medical evidence suggested a reasonable expectation that treatment or hospitalization could be required while traveling.
+- Any expenses incurred for the treatment related directly or indirectly to a pre-existing or pre-diagnosed medical condition that, at the time of your departure from your province of residence, was not completely stable in the professional opinion of GSC Assistance Medical Team and where medical evidence suggested a reasonable expectation that treatment or hospitalization could be required while traveling.
 GSC reserves the right to review your medical information at the time of claim.

 Stable means that during the 90 days immediately preceding your departure: